austral-electronics/QuantumCM4/README.md

     vcgencmd measure_temp
     vcgencmd measure_clock arm

-Note : soft throttle point = 60°C, Hard throttle point = 80°C
+Note : The throttle point is 80°C

 ## 5. Applications <a name="applications"></a>
 ### 5.1.
 Remove Applications <a name="rem_app"></a>